jasongrimes/hello-docker/README.md

 ## Running the hello application in development

-Requires recent (as of 2023) [Docker Desktop](https://www.docker.com/products/docker-desktop/) or other workable [installation of Docker Compose(https://docs.docker.com/compose/install/standalone/).
+Requires recent [Docker Desktop](https://www.docker.com/products/docker-desktop/) or other workable [installation of Docker Compose(https://docs.docker.com/compose/install/standalone/).

 To run the hello app in a development environment, clone this repository and run  `docker-compose`: